 Triggering someone’s anxieties.

 When we experience psychological anxiety, our bodies will actively work to find relief from that anxiety weight.
 Sometimes, people trigger our fears.
 The action to relieve that anxiety can come out as displacement, which is when we take energy from one source and channel it towards another.
 The best example of displacement is when something negative happens at work, and you go home and yell at your partner.
 We’ve all been there.
 If you are in conflict, think for a moment if your anxieties were triggered.
 The more we recognize our triggers, the more we can work through them and avoid unnecessary conflict.

 One of my triggers is being asked to manage someone else’s calendar.
-I once left a job because one of my primary responsibilities, managing my boss’s calendar, left me feeling that I wasn’t living up to my potential.
-When asked recently to assist an executive with scheduling a meeting, I instantly became frustrated.
-After taking a breath, I realized that my anxieties were triggered and saw the ask not as a reflection of my work ethic, but as help for this executive to accomplish a task of their own.
+I once left a job because one of my primary responsibilities, managing my boss’s calendar, left me feeling that I couldn’t live up to my potential.
+When asked recently to assist an executive with scheduling a meeting, I instantly became frustrated and short with them.
+After taking a breath, I realized that my anxieties were triggered and was able to calm down and see the ask not as a reflection of my work ethic but as help for this executive to accomplish a task of their own.
+It wasn’t something they asked me to help with often, and it was my anxieties that were starting this conflict.
 Had I not reflected on my triggers and why they triggered me, this conflict could have developed into something much worse.